 When we introduce this mix into an environment it will incorporate with the existing microbes and work with them.
 This will favour fermentation over putrefaction and increase the biodiversity of microorganisms and other organisms, supporting a healthier soil, water and home environment.

 You can learn more about EM by watching this short video: What is EM?

 EM has been shown to help purify water contaminated with pollution, increase the yields and health of crops and also improve animal and human health.

 You can find more detailed information on the official website of the creator of EM1, who started a company named EMRO to develop it: https://emrojapan.com/what/

 The official EM representative in the USA is TeraGanix.

 For other places to buy worldwide see “Local” on https://emrojapan.com.

 Can EM1 help clear mycotoxin contamination?

-When I first learned that mycotoxins would contaminate of all items that are kept in a environment where mold is present, it seemed like an insurmountable problem: mycotoxins were shown to be resistant to chemicals, heat and UV light and so almost impossible to destroy.
+When I first learned that mycotoxins would contaminate all items that are kept in a environment where mold is present, it seemed like an insurmountable problem: mycotoxins were shown to be resistant to chemicals, heat and UV light and so almost impossible to destroy.